 Here’s a sample of what it might look like:

 You can use console.log, console.info, console.error etc. These logs messages will be buffered and emitted with the error for helpful debugging context.
+If the message is a stringified JSON object, we will format and highlight it for easier debugging.

 The tracker script will also watch the network for AJAX requests.
+Query string parameters are helpfully broken apart for legibility.

 Please check out the tips and tricks section for options to enhance this by also logging headers and request/response bodies.
 (By default we do not track those things since there are privacy implications)